NHSH-MRI-Physics/Scottish-Medium-ACR-Analysis-Framework/README.md

 - [ ] Write documentation.
 - [ ] get baseline values from a series of scanners

-## Instalation, Set up and quickstart
+## Instalation, Set up and Quickstart

 ## GUI
 ### Requirements